stealthBS/demo1-repo/AI notes.md

 🔺PENDINGS🔻 :
+- [**Attach PDF] : Documents/files attaching for each topics
-• Should i need to purchase ChatGPT subscription to learn this course, (OR) should i use other AI Tool to learn this course. . . .
+- Should i need to purchase ChatGPT subscription to learn this course, (OR) should i use other AI Tool to learn this course. . . .
-• Can attach its corresponding PDFs in the chapter's title. . . . . . . .
+- Can attach its corresponding PDFs in the chapter's title. . . . . . . .